Cholesterol test results shown on a tablet

 On the flip side, excessive alcohol consumption is linked to numerous health risks, including liver diseases and high blood pressure, which further strains the heart and impacts cholesterol levels:

 • Elevation in triglycerides.
+Can alcohol raise triglycerides?
+Science says it can.
 One of the most significant ways alcohol interferes with our lipid profile is its tendency to raise triglyceride levels.
 Elevated triglycerides — especially when accompanied by other cholesterol issues — can raise the risk of heart disease and stroke.
+For example, a recent study confirms the connection between alcohol and high triglyceride levels.

 • Potential LDL increase.
 Though there's been talk about moderate alcohol consumption potentially boosting HDL cholesterol, it's crucial not to miss the other side of the coin.
-Excessive drinking, especially over extended periods, can contribute to an increase in LDL cholesterol — the kind that's been linked to atherosclerosis and heart disease.
+Research shows that excessive drinking, especially over extended periods, can contribute to an increase in LDL cholesterol — the kind that's been linked to atherosclerosis and heart disease.

 • Weight gain.
 Alcoholic beverages are notorious for being packed with empty calories, which tend to add up and lead to weight gain.
 Increased weight, especially around the belly, has been linked to higher LDL (bad) cholesterol levels and lower HDL (good) cholesterol levels.